Unions latines: Anti-semitism

 Anti-Semitism was rampant among settlers who had rejected the Crémieux Decree that granted French citizenship to Algerian Jews.
 European settlers saw the Jewish population as a threat to their electoral dominance.
 The anti-semitic tone in municipal politics intensified as "Latin" settlers voted seeking to politically weaken Algerian Jews.
 UL gained support under the anti-Semitic mayor Jules Molle who promoted the party through his paper Le Petit Oranais which was emblazoned with a swastika on its front page.

 Colonial fascism

 UL developed a new form of colonial fascism in response to the political climate in Algeria.
 UL supporters were anti-semitic and xenophobic Algerians of European descent who opposed traditional right wing politics as much as left and center parties.
-They wanted independence from Metropolitan France which they saw as weak, immoral and effeminate, distinguishing it from the continental far right.
+They wanted independence from Metropolitan France which they saw as weak, immoral and effeminate, distinguishing them from the continental far right.
 The relatively large number of the European settlers in Algeria gave the imperial fascist movement greater momentum than similar movements in Tunisia and Indochina.

 The UL's promises of Latin hegemony gained them many adherents in Oran where the staunchly anti-Muslim local population believed in the racial superiority of the "Latin race".
 Critically, UL made overtures of support for the creation of an independent settler state.
 They were the dominant political party in Algerian municipal politics from 1924 until Molle's death in 1931.